 11. ADD BUSINESS TO TRIPADVISOR

-Adding your business can not only help you collect and review important feedback, but will also help you with reach more potential customers.
+Adding your business can not only help you collect and review important feedback, but will also help you reach more potential customers.
 It is worth spending a bit of time on optimising your Tripadvisor page.
 Add good quality photos of your coffee shop and of your staple dishes and drinks.
 Also, make use of the description to let customers know who you are and what you are about.

 13. LOCAL PRESS & BLOGGERS